-a) Rates of mineral substances:
+Rates of mineral substances:

 RATE MINERAL SUBSTANCE

 (VETOED) (VETOED)

-one percent (1%) Rocks, sand, gravel, red clay and other mineral substances intended for
+one percent (1%) Rocks, sand, gravel, red clay and other mineral substances intended for immediate use in construction;

-immediate use in construction; ornamental rocks; mineral and thermal water
+ornamental rocks; mineral and thermal water

-one point five percent Gold
+one point five percent (1.5%) Gold

-(1.5%)

-two percent (2%) Diamond and other mineral substances three percent (3%) Bauxite, manganese, niobium and rock salt three point five percent (3.5%) Iron, subject to letters b and c of this Appendix
+two percent (2%) Diamond and other mineral substances

+three percent (3%) Bauxite, manganese, niobium and rock salt

+three point five percent (3.5%) Iron ore

-For iron ore, the rate is fixed at 3.5%, which represents an increase compared to the previous rate, which was fixed at 2%.
+For iron ore, the rate is fixed at 3.5%.
 In this case, upon a justified need, the regulatory entity of the mining sector could exceptionally reduce the iron compensation rate from 3.5% to as low as 2% in order to not adversely affect the economic feasibility of deposits with low performance and profitability due to the iron content, production scale, payment of taxes and number of employees.